 - You can mix and match this granola recipe as you please – use more or less of any of the ingredients or even add grated orange zest, cacao nibs or chocolate chips (to the cooled granola).
 I like to use almonds, walnuts, hazelnuts, cashews and macadamias for my granola mixture.

 - This stores well in the sealed container for a few weeks, provided you make sure not to store it away until it is properly cooled.
-If it is even slightly warm, it will sweat in the container and go soggy or may also go mouldy so you really do need to wait until it is cool!
+If it is even slightly warm, it will sweat in the container and go soggy or may also go mouldy so you really do need to wait until it is fully cool!

 - I like to serve this granola with some coconut yoghurt and fresh berries and maybe a drizzle of coconut nectar on top.
 You could also use it for desserts as a crunchy topping or base for fruity or chocolatey treats!